siomiz/chrome/README.md

 ... so you can use the full Google Chrome with Flash on iPad (with preliminary sound support)!
 Much faster than VNC thanks to VP8!

-No "desktop"; session goes straight to a maximized chrome.

 Prerequisite: Create a Profile Volume
 --
 You need a VNC client for the initial setup.

  1. `docker run -d --name chrome-profile siomiz/chrome` (NO password so DO NOT simply use -p 5900:5900 to expose it to the world!)
  2. Connect to the container via VNC.
 Find the container's IP address by `docker inspect -f '{{ .NetworkSettings.IPAddress }}' chrome-profile`